PEDSnet/Data_Models_Public/PEDSnet/docs/COVID-19 Cohort.md

 </ul>
 <li>Seen at any visit on or after Jan 01, 2020</li></ul>

-## Vocabulary Snapshot
+## Vocabulary Snapshot -- Latest update May 11,2020
 Standaridized codes have been *rapidly* developed to support the identification and coding of covid-19 realted diagnosis, outcomes and testing.
 A full listing can be found in the official OHDSI [COVID-19 Vocabulary Release](https://github.com/OHDSI/Covid-19/wiki/Release).

 A **snapsho**t of the vocabulary (an update to the current vocabulary) is available [here](https://chop.sharefile.com/d-s2642eb37ee04ea38).

-This is version [3.7.2](https://chop.sharefile.com/d-s2642eb37ee04ea38) of the vocabulary.
+This is version [3.7.3](https://chop.sharefile.com/d-sbeb43cefe594305b) of the vocabulary.

 ## Data Submission